tesa1/merge_downsample_bams/README.md

  ## Merging and indexing of filtered bam (MQ20) files from Category A ##
 Use samtools merge to create a new file `foxa1_healthy.bam` from the other filtered.bam files listed.
 Additionally, we use a flag to run this on 8 cores to speed up the process.
-Note, this will create a very big file as you are merging 10 bam files together.
+Note, this will create a very big file as you are merging many bam files together.

  ```bash
 samtools merge -@8 foxa1_healthy.bam file1.filtered.bam file2.filtered.bam file3.filtered.bam